Signed in as:

 ---

-Joanna Lurie has a master’s degree in health administration, a Bachelor of Science in Medical Biology, and is a certified Medical Technologist by the American Society for Clinical Pathology at a master’s level.
-She is also certified in database designs.
-Joanna was the chemistry laboratory supervisor for 20 years in a major Long Island hospital.
-In addition, she worked as the Laboratory Information Systems Coordinator for six years.
-She taught Clinical Chemistry as an adjunct professor for the State University of NY at Farmingdale, New York.
-At St. Gabriel’s Parish, Joanna is a lector, serves on the Adult Faith Formation ministry, is a member of Women in God’s Spirit (WINGS) group, a member of the book club, and a member of a Bible study group since 2007, and has taken over 50 Bible study classes.
-She has served on the LLI faculty since 2006.
+Joanna Lurie has a master’s degree in Health Administration and a Bachelor of Science in Medical Biology.
+She is a certified Medical Technologist by the American Society for Clinical Pathology at a master’s level and is certified in Database Design.
+Joanna was the Chemistry Laboratory Supervisor for twenty years in a major Long Island hospital and the Laboratory Information Systems Coordinator for six.
+She taught Clinical Chemistry as an adjunct professor for the State University of NY at Farmingdale.
+Now at St. Gabriel’s Parish, she serves as Lector and is a member of Women in God’s Spirit (WINGS) spirituality group.
+She has participated in the Bible Study group since 2007 and has taken over 50 Bible Study classes.
+She has served on the Adult Faith Formation ministry and taught in the Children’s Faith Formation ministry.
+Joanna has served on the LLI faculty since 2006.

 ---